performancecopilot/parfait/README.md

 Parfait is a performance monitoring library for Java which provides mechanisms for collecting counter and timing metrics, then exposing them through a variety of mechanisms (including JMX beans and the open-source cross-platform [Performance Co-Pilot](http://pcp.io) ).

+#Requirements

+Parfait requires Java 7.
+It has been used heavily with Oracle Java environments; other JVMs have to been tried.

 #Maven Repository